YJRenK9/Digital-Media-Art-Randomizer/README.md

 ![CoverImage](assets/ExampleImage.png)

 For this project, you'll be coding a digital media art randomizer.
-When you click on the randomize button, a random digital media artwork displays on the web page and its brief information.
+When you click the randomize button, a random digital media artwork displays on the web page and its brief information.
 For my examples, I chose panda glitch art, panda ASCII art, a 3D model of a bronze bear, a blue forest, a creative coding sketch of an eye, and DreamdowsVR.
 You can use whatever images or gifs as long as it's related to digital art.

 ## Objectives

 Use **JavaScript** to display text and manipulate elements on webpages.
-Use the DOM to have JavaScript communicate with HTML/CSS to change the image and text with a click of a button.
+Use the DOM to have JavaScript communicate with HTML/CSS to change the image and text with a button click.
   1. Create a gallery of digital media artworks
   2. Provide a title, description, and source for each digital media artwork
   3. Implement code for randomizer